KayLerch/alexa-flashbriefing-soundcloud-gateway/README.md

 your Soundcloud-UserId is _555123456_.

-After your deployed your serverless stack in step 2) you should use the returned url and provide your Soundcloud-UserId as a GET parameter:
+After your deployed your serverless stack in step 2) you should use the returned url and provide your Soundcloud-UserId as a GET parameter.
+If you don't give it the uid-paramter the endpoints responds with an internal server error.

 _https://xxx9t1mxxx.execute-api.eu-west-1.amazonaws.com/prod/feed?uid=555123456_